AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/cohort-table/cohort-analysis.md

 >[!CONTEXTUALHELP]
 >id="cja_workspace_cohorttable_button"
 >title="Cohort table"
->abstract="Creates a cohort visualization to group users based on completion of an event and analyze ongoing engagement and churn over time."
+>abstract="Create a cohort visualization to group users based on completion of an event and analyze ongoing engagement and churn over time."

 <!-- markdownlint-enable MD034 -->